akka/akka-http/docs/src/main/paradox/scala/http/client-side/host-level.md

 flow materializes into.
 This `shutdown()` call produces a @scala[`Future[Unit]`]@java[`CompletionStage<Done>`] which is fulfilled when the pool termination has been completed.

-It's also possible to trigger the immediate termination of *all* connection pools in the `ActorSystem` at the same time by calling @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`].
+It's also possible to trigger the immediate termination of *all* connection pools in the @unidoc[ActorSystem] at the same time by calling @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`].
 This call too produces a @scala[`Future[Unit]`]@java[`CompletionStage<Done>`] which is fulfilled when all pools have terminated.

 @@@ note
-When encountering unexpected `akka.stream.AbruptTerminationException` exceptions during `ActorSystem` **shutdown** please make sure that active connections are shut down before shutting down the entire system, this can be done by calling the @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`] method, and only once its @scala[`Future`]@java[`CompletionStage`] completes, shutting down the actor system.
+When encountering unexpected `akka.stream.AbruptTerminationException` exceptions during @unidoc[ActorSystem] **shutdown** please make sure that active connections are shut down before shutting down the entire system, this can be done by calling the @scala[`Http().shutdownAllConnectionPools()`]@java[`Http.get(system).shutdownAllConnectionPools()`] method, and only once its @scala[`Future`]@java[`CompletionStage`] completes, shutting down the actor system.